Eric Holder

-Eric Himpton Holder Jr. (born January 21, 1951) is an American lawyer who served as the 82nd Attorney General of the United States from 2009 to 2015.
-Holder, serving in the administration of President Barack Obama, was the first African American to hold the position of U.S. attorney general.
+Eric Himpton Holder Jr. (born January 21, 1951) is an American lawyer who served as the 82nd United States attorney general from 2009 to 2015.
+A member of the Democratic Party, Holder was the first African American to hold the position.

-Born in New York City to a middle class family of Barbadian origin, he graduated from Stuyvesant High School, Columbia College, and Columbia Law School.
-Following law school, he left New York to work for the Public Integrity Section of the Department of Justice for 12 years.
-He next served as a judge of the Superior Court of the District of Columbia before being appointed by President Bill Clinton as United States Attorney for the District of Columbia and subsequently Deputy Attorney General.
-While U.S. Attorney, he prosecuted Congressman Dan Rostenkowski for corruption charges related to his role in the Congressional Post Office scandal.
+Born in New York City to a middle-class family of Bajan origin, Holder graduated from Stuyvesant High School, Columbia College, and Columbia Law School.
+Following law school, he worked for the Public Integrity Section of the U.S. Department of Justice for twelve years.
+He next served as a judge of the Superior Court of the District of Columbia before being appointed by President Bill Clinton as U.S. attorney for the District of Columbia and subsequently U.S. deputy attorney general.

-Following the Clinton administration, he worked at the law firm of Covington & Burling in Washington, D.C., representing the firm's multinational corporate clients in litigation.
-He was senior legal advisor to Barack Obama during Obama's presidential campaign and one of three members of Obama's vice-presidential selection committee.
-Holder was a close ally and confidant of Obama's and was selected as President Obama's first Attorney General.
+Holder prosecuted cases involving government corruption.
+While U.S. attorney, he prosecuted congressman Dan Rostenkowski for corruption charges related to his role in the Congressional Post Office scandal.
+Following the Clinton administration, he worked at Covington & Burling, representing the firm's multinational corporate clients in litigation.
+Holder was senior legal advisor to Barack Obama during his 2008 presidential campaign and one of three members of his vice-presidential selection committee.
+Holder was a close ally and confidante of Obama's and was selected as his first attorney general.

 Holder became the first sitting attorney general to be held in contempt of Congress during an investigation of the Operation Fast and Furious ATF gunwalking scandal.
-The Justice Department's Inspector General under Obama refused to prosecute him and later cleared him of the charges.
-Holder was succeeded as attorney general by Loretta Lynch in April 2015.
-He returned to Covington & Burling, where he continues to practice corporate litigation, and is also involved with efforts at gerrymandering reform through the National Democratic Redistricting Committee.
-He is a member of the Democratic Party.
+The Justice Department's inspector general under Obama refused to prosecute him and later cleared him of the charges.
+After he was succeeded as attorney general by Loretta Lynch in April 2015, Holder returned to Covington & Burling, where he continues to practice corporate litigation, primarily for financial firms, and is also involved with efforts at gerrymandering reform through the National Democratic Redistricting Committee.